Getting Lost Again

 View of Lukomir Village

-Later we purchased some slippers and grabbed some stuff out the car, so we could go for a short walk and have a picnic lunch.
-We found an excellent spot on a peak over looking the canyon beyond the village.
+Later we purchased some slippers and grabbed some stuff out of the car, so we could go for a short walk and have a picnic lunch.
+We found an excellent spot on a peak overlooking the canyon beyond the village.

 During lunch we talked about what to do next, I had asked if we could camp nearby and the guy who gave us drinks said we could camp where we parked.
 Wendy was not comfortable with that, feeling like we were intruding.
 So we drove down from the mountain tracks.